 The ePrivacy Regulation on Privacy and Electronic Communications (PECR) will become the new law on electronic communications in the EU.
 The European Commission intends for the ePrivacy Regulation, which is currently in draft form, to significantly change how electronic communications are regulated in the EU when it becomes law.
 It will replace the directive that had previously been in place, and become law across all the EU’s member states.
 This raises important questions for anyone involved in the electronic communications space in the EU.
 Who does this regulation apply to?
 How does it apply?
 What will the consequences be for non-compliance?

-Who does the ePrivacy Regulation (ePR) apply to?
+Who does the ePrivacy Regulation (PECR) apply to?